 The Board noted that Provision 3.1 of the Code requires the Chairman and the CEO to be a separate person in order to ensure appropriate balance of power, increased accountability and greater capacity of the Board for independent decision-making and in view of the recommendation of the Code, Mr Ow Eei Meng, Benjamin was appointed as the Deputy CEO to assist the CEO together with Mr Ng Kim Keang, the Chief Operating Officer ("COO") of the Company to run the overall day-to-day operations of the Group.
+On 30 April 2021, Mr Ow Eei Meng, Benjamin was retired at the Company's Annual General Meeting ("AGM") as Executive Director, he continued to serve as Deputy CEO to the Group and its subsidiaries.
 Currently, the function of the Chief Financial Officer is subsumed by the COO of the Company.
 The Independent Directors currently form half of the Board and exercise objective judgement on corporate matters impartially, thus ensuring a balance of power and authority.
-Although the roles and responsibilities of both the Chairman and CEO are vested in Mr Ow, major decisions are made in consultation with the Board, Therefore, the Board is of the opinion that the process of decision making by the Board has a strong independent element and provides for collective decisions without any individual or small group of individuals dominating the Board's decision making.
+Although the roles and responsibilities of both the Chairman and CEO are vested in Mr Ow, major decisions are made in consultation with the Board and the Board is of the opinion that the process of decision making by the Board has a strong independent element and provides for collective decisions without any individual or small group of individuals dominating the Board's decision making.

-As the above practices deviate from the principles 2.2, 3.1 and 3.3 as recommended by the Code, the Board is progressively taking steps to re-constitute the composition of the Board members and/or appointing the Lead Independent Director to be in line with the Code.
+As the above practices deviate from the Provisions 2.2, 2.3 and 3.1 as recommended by the Code, the Board is progressively taking steps to re-constitute the composition of the Board members to be in line with the Code.